Attorney for IRA & Retirement Planning in League City

 - Simplified Employee Pension (SEP): An employer-sponsored retirement plan with higher contribution limits than the SIMPLE plan.
 Also follow the same tax rules as a traditional IRA.

 In whatever IRA you chose, the tax benefits available allow your money to grow faster than in a taxable account.
 Upon reaching retirement age, you can manage your tax obligation based on retirement income and the withdrawal totals.
 You can take money from the account before reaching retirement age but will be subjected to tax penalties.

 Unlike 401(k) plans, IRAs are not protected from creditors.
 The only exception is if you file for bankruptcy.
 However, you can lose this protection if you borrow money from it or use it for a prohibited transaction.

 Start Developing your Retirement Portfolio

 Attorney McNair knows the ins and outs of investing for retirement to assist our clients with these tough financial decisions.
 Making the right choices can afford you tremendous tax benefits, saving you money both now and in the future.
-Through proper planning, you can achieve peace of mind knowing your future is secured.
-Therefor, it is ideal to start surveying your assets and defining your goals now.
+Through a proper estate plan, you can achieve peace of mind knowing your future is secured.
+Therefore, it is ideal to start surveying your assets and defining your goals now.